The Run Statistics Tab

 The Number of Rule Worker Threads Setting

-The Number of Rule Worker Threads combo-box offers the option of increasing or decreasing the number of workers available for simultaneous masking operations.
-This value can be adjusted (up or down) while the set is running and the workers will enable or disable as required.
+The Number of Rule Worker Threads allows changing the number of workers available for simultaneous masking operations.
+This value can be adjusted while the set is running and the workers will enable or disable as required.
 The number of worker threads specified is saved with the masking set and will be restored the next time the masking set is loaded.

 The Masking Set Statistics Panel